Erika Jayne Discusses ‘DWTS’ Struggles: ‘I Knew It Was Tough’

-Erika Jayne is currently starring on the 24th season of Dancing With the Stars and while she’s been doing quite well on the series, it hasn’t been easy.
+Erika Jayne is currently starring on the 24th season of Dancing With the Stars, and while she’s been doing quite well on the series, it hasn’t been easy.

 During an interview with Us Weekly magazine days ago, the Real Housewives of Beverly Hills star and pop star opened up about the challenging aspect of the ABC dancing competition.